Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Different pictures

 \begin{proof} It is a straightforward consequence of Theorem \ref{BxH} and Remark \ref{rkBxH}, applied to $B=\N$ and $H=L$, for $\N L$ has measure $0$ in $G/N$.
 More precisely, a dense submodule of $\E$ is obtained by considering functions of the form where $f\in C_c(\N)$ and $\varphi\in C_c(L)$. \end{proof}

 In the two following sections, we turn to applications of the point of view provided by the module $\E$ on $P$-series.
-Section \ref{irred} is devoted to the description of bounded self-intertwiners of $\E$, giving an irreducibility result and we establish in Section \ref{intertwine} the convergence of intertwining integrals on a dense subset of $\E$.
+Section \ref{irred} is devoted to the characterisation of bounded self-intertwiners of $\E$, interpreted as an irreducibility result.
+In Section \ref{intertwine}, we define intertwining integrals in the spirit of \cite{KS1} on a dense subset of $\E$.